-This is the second guest post from Amy Cham, a friend of ours who has also left the UK forever.
+This is a guest post from Amy Cham, a friend of ours and fellow Japan fan.

 No worries though, the whole point is to relaaaax, just remember to follow these simple rules:

 - Strip (yes in the communal space, there are no cubicles here!).

 - Place your clothes in the basket, lock your valuables away in the locker.

 - Go forth to the onsen area with your toiletries (most places often provide them too).

 - Go straight to the wash area.
 Do not, repeat, DO NOT, go straight into a bath without washing first.
 The communal baths are for bathing, NOT washing.
 So for the benefit of you and everyone else have a wash first!
 The wash area is easily identifiable by the row of small showers and tiny stools.